Leavenworth Village of Lights

 - There are also shuttle services and bus tours that offer transportation to Leavenworth.

-The lighting ceremony will start at 4:45 PM.
+Details for the 2023 edition such as festival hours are yet to be announced by the festival organizers.
+Usually, the lighting ceremony starts at 4:45 PM.
 Fluffy, white snow and over a half million-holiday lights decorate the Bavarian-style streets and buildings.
 It feels like you are at the North Pole or on the set of a beautiful Christmas movie.
 And to maximize your stay, make sure you do not miss one of the lighting ceremonies held every Saturday and Sunday during the first three weeks of December.

 Sip some hot cup of gluhwein and listen to the Village Voices choir sing their carols as you watch the glittering lights come alive.

-How Much It Cost to Visit Leavenworth Lights Festival
+How Much It Costs to Visit Leavenworth Lights Festival

 The Leavenworth Lights Festival is free for everyone.
 You can walk the area on your own.
 However, there are numerous bus tours and shuttle services available in the area.
 The prices also differ a lot.